 If you apply too many dexamethasone eye drops to your eye, it can be washed out of your eye with warm water.
 If dexamethasone eye drops are accidentally swallowed this is unlikely to cause any serious problems

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of dexamethasone or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of dexamethasone or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.